-Picture this: you enter the Aladdin’s cave of backpacks.
+Picture this: you enter Aladdin’s cave of backpacks.
 You travel the aisles and the sight of so many labels touting so many features makes you feel dizzy.
 In seconds your mind is a storm of confusion, you came with the intention of buying a backpack and now you’re tripping over thoughts like, ‘Which size cup holder do I need on my backpack?
 Grande, or Regular?’

-Take a deep breath, remember why you came to the outdoor gear store.
+Take a deep breath, and remember why you came to the outdoor gear store.
 You need a rucksack that will hold all your gear.
 You might need it to be waterproof and have an adjustable back system (more on those points soon), but there’s no requirement for a GoPro mount on the lid.

 Boil your requirements down to the essentials and do not allow yourself to be ‘upgraded’ with accessories you don’t need or want.